Equity Policy and Procedures

 C. Amnesty for Good Faith Reports by Students

 The College encourages the reporting of violations of this Policy and seeks to remove any barriers to an individual making a report.
 The College recognizes that students may be hesitant to report in some circumstances, such as when they or others may be accused of violating other College policies, such as drinking or using drugs at the time of the incident.
-Given this concern and the College’s desire to provide for the safety of all community members, no student conduct proceedings or conduct record for students will result from an individual’s good faith report believed to violate this Policy.
-The College may, however, require the student to engage in educational or restorative action.
+Given this concern and the College’s desire to provide for the safety of all community members, any Student Conduct proceedings or negative conduct records may be lessened (and possibly avoided) for students who self-report violations of this Policy in good faith.
+However, even if no other adverse consequences are initiated, the College may require the student to engage in educational or restorative action.

 D. Obligation to Act in Good Faith

 Reports made under this Policy should be made only in good faith.
 All parties and witnesses have an obligation to be truthful.
-Reports that are not made in good faith, such as reports that are later found to be intentionally false or made maliciously without regard for truth, as well as, false or misleading testimony provided by a third-party witness, may be a form of retaliation under this Policy and/or may violate this Policy and other College policies.
+Reports that are not made in good faith, such as reports that are later found to be intentionally false, exaggerated, or made maliciously for ulterior motives or without regard for truth, as well as, false or misleading testimony provided by a third-party witness, may be a form of retaliation under this Policy and/or may violate this Policy and other College policies.
 This provision does not apply to reports made in good faith, even if the outcome did not support a violation of the Policy.
-Additionally, individuals who are not parties or witneesses in an Equity process and are found sharing misleading or false information about a report made in good faith, may be engaging in a form of harassment against a party who is or has participated in an Equity processs in good faith.
+Additionally, individuals who are not parties or witnesses in an Equity process and are found sharing misleading or false information about a report made in good faith, may be engaging in a form of harassment against a party who is or has participated in an Equity process in good faith.

 V. Retaliation Prohibited

 Retaliation against an individual who makes a report alleging a violation of this Policy or who participates in the information-gathering or resolution of such a report is prohibited.
-Retaliation exists when materially adverse action, including reputational harm, is taken against an individual because of that individual’s participation in the protected activity under this Policy.
-Protected activity includes, but is not limited to, making a good-faith report of conduct in violation of this Policy, cooperating in good faith in information gathering related to a report under this Policy, and/or testifying as a witness to any report of conduct in violation of this Policy.
+Retaliation exists when materially adverse action, including reputational harm, is taken or attempted against an individual with the purpose of interfering with any right or privilege secured by law/policy, because of that individual’s participation in the protected activity under this Policy.
+Retaliation may also include intimidation, threats, coercion, harassment or discrimination against an individual.
+Protected activity includes, but is not limited to, making a good-faith report of conduct in violation of this Policy, participating (or not participating) in good faith in information gathering related to a report under this Policy, and/or serving as a witness to any report of conduct in violation of this Policy.

 VI.
 Resolution Process

-The Director of Equity and Title IX Coordinator will coordinate the College’s response to a discrimination or harassment report.
-The Director of Equity and Title IX Coordinator may also assign their duties under this Policy to a designee.
+The Director of Equity and Title IX will coordinate the College’s response to a discrimination or harassment report.
+The Director of Equity and Title IX may also assign their duties under this Policy to a designee(s).

 A. Definitions